Agent Lab — a live forecast exhibit · Applied AI

 Every one of the tournament’s 104 fixtures gets both reads — the W/D/L odds (a win, draw or loss for the home side) and a most-likely scoreline — laid out across the group stage and the knockout bracket.
 It’s a small demonstration of a larger idea: an agent that blends the numbers with the context a model misses and reasons out loud — a sounding board, not an oracle.

-Updated All calls →
+Last updated All calls →

 played

-Strengthened the lean toward Iran.
+Strengthened the lean toward Austria.

 Worse than the model call wrong 9 sources the full call →